-The School is home to three internationally-known research centres (English Local History, Stanley Burton Centre and Urban History).
+The School is home to three internationally-known research centres (Regional and Local History, Stanley Burton Centre and Urban History).
 Staff in the School are also heavily involved in two multidisciplinary research centres (American Studies and the Medieval Research Centre).

-The Centre for English Local History is devoted to the study of local history nationally across England and Wales.
+Formerly the Centre for English Local History, the Centre for Regional and Local History is devoted to the study of local histories across England and Wales, and comparatively around the world.
 Established in 1948, it is the only specifically postgraduate research centre of its kind in the UK and has an international reputation for its teaching and research.
 The research expertise in the Centre is varied and wide-ranging, staff are often successful in receiving research grants from funding bodies including the AHRC, ESRC, Leverhulme Trust and the Marc Fitch Fund.

-- Learn more about the Centre for English Local History.
+- Learn more about the Centre for Regional and Local History.

 Centre for Urban History